stacksjs/nanofaker/docs/features/locale-variants.md

 # Locale Variants

-Nanofaker supports **locale variants** to provide region-specific data for the same language.
+ts-mocker supports **locale variants** to provide region-specific data for the same language.
 For example, English has different formats and data for the United States, United Kingdom, Canada, and Australia.

 ## Supported Locale Variants